Sam-Tracey/numpy-random/README.md

 - <code>numpy.random.shuffle</code>
 - <code>numpy.random.permutation</code>

 In the distribution section I give overviews of five different numpy distributions with practical examples where possible.
-Again, there are charts composed in matplotlib.pyplot and seaborn to visualise the key aspects and differences in the following distributions:
+Again, there are charts created using matplotlib.pyplot and seaborn to visualise the key aspects and differences in the following distributions:

 - <code>numpy.random.normal</code>
 - <code>numpy.random.exponential</code>